numpy/numpy/doc/source/user/basics.interoperability.rst

  >>> x_gpu = cp.array([1, 2, 3, 4])

 The ``cupy.ndarray`` object implements the ``__array_ufunc__`` interface.
-This enables NumPy ufuncs to be directly operated on CuPy arrays:
+This enables NumPy ufuncs to be applied to CuPy arrays (this will defer operation to the matching CuPy CUDA/ROCm implementation of the ufunc):

  >>> np.mean(np.exp(x_gpu))
  array(21.19775622)